05/2026: Co-organising the 1st EverydayXR Workshop at ACM UbiComp ’26 in Shanghai. Join us!

 We’re hiring!
 Learn more about open positions on our "Join Us!" page 🚀

-Our work explores three closely related directions:
+Our work explores three closely related directions (also see the Research page for more details):

 AI-driven context-aware interaction: How intelligent systems can perceive context and enable adaptive, seamless interaction in everyday environments.